UniversityofHelsinki/sp-registry/README.md

 ### Menu structure
 #### If you have logged in
 * Service Providers
-  * Lists all user's services, everything for site admins
+  * Lists all user's services / all services for site admins
   * Click the entityID for more information
-  * Anyone who has access to site, may create a new SP
+  * Anyone who has access to site, can create a new service provider
+* API
+  * Allows creating, resetting and removing API key.

 #### If you have selected a service
 * Summary